 Where ICT provides auditory modes of operation, some users need ICT to provide at least one mode of operation that does not require hearing.

-NOTE: Visual and tactile user interfaces may contribute towards meeting this clause.
+NOTE: Visual and tactile user interfaces, and those based on sign language, may contribute towards meeting this clause.

 4.2.5 Usage with limited hearing